AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 I was excited to continue developing the engine further and add more features.
 That's why, I decided that the next set of funtionalities to implement should be: Textures, a lighting system and physically-based rendering (PBR).

----

 <br>
 ### **Adding Support for Textures** <br>
 <br>

-At that point, the engine was capable of rendering models with solid colors only.
+At that point, the engine was capable of rendering 3D models, but with solid colors only.
 The obvious next step of development was to add support for textures.

 <br>
 <div class="row mt-3">